TERNION-1121/Contact-Book/Functions in Detail/3-edit_contact().md

 If the contact name entered is not find in `contacts` it simple prints:
 ```
-The Contact name entered does not exit.
+The Contact name entered does not exist.
 ```